top of page

 Documents Required for Property Mutation

-• Copy of registered sale deed or gift deed
+• A copy of the registered sale deed or gift deed.

 Step-by-Step Mutation Process